Shen-Lab/LOIS/README.md

-# Learn to Optimize in Swarms, guided by posterior estimation (with application to protein docking)
+# Learning to Optimize in Swarms, guided by posterior estimation (with application to protein docking)

 Learning to optimize has emerged as a powerful framework for various optimization and machine learning tasks.
 Current such "meta-optimizers" often learn from the space of continuous optimization algorithms that are point-based and uncertainty-unaware.
 To overcome the limitations, we propose a meta-optimizer that learns in the algorithmic space of both point-based and population-based optimization algorithms.
 The meta-optimizer targets at a meta-loss function consisting of both cumulative regret and entropy.
 Specifically, we learn and interpret the update formula through a population of LSTMs embedded with sample- and feature-level attentions.
 Meanwhile, we estimate the posterior directly over the global optimum and use an uncertainty measure to help guide the learning process.